LisaFedane/udacity---fullstack---movie_trailer/README.md

 Open the entertainment_center.py file in idle running 2.7.11 and run the code

-# Full Disclousure
+### Full Disclousure

-This code is written while following Udacity's course and is their code rewritten by me to individualize my project The fresh_tomoatoes code is downloaded from Udacity with some minor changes made by me
+This code is written while following Udacity's course and is their code rewritten by me to individualize my project.
+The fresh_tomoatoes code is downloaded from Udacity with some minor changes made by me